tiger4589/cqrs-lib/README.md

 ### Dependency Injection

 Finally, since we talked about injected services, the remaining question would be: _How am I going to inject all those handlers?
-Should I do it for each one alone?_ The answer is no. The library will take care of this with the help of [Scrutor library](https://github.com/khellang/Scrutor).
+Should I do it for each one alone?_ The answer is no. Our library will take care of this with the help of [Scrutor](https://github.com/khellang/Scrutor).

 Let's go ahead and see how: